computerclubkec/oop/CONTRIBUTING.md

 # Contributing to Crack Code

-Thanks for wanting to help with the "oop" collection.
-Your help makes our project better for students and researchers.
-Let's work together to build a cool place for everyone who loves coding.
+Thank you for your commitment to supporting Object-Oriented Programming (OOP).
+Your assistance significantly enhances our projects, making them more beneficial for students and researchers.
+Let's collaborate to create a platform where students can resolve their queries and access the necessary resources, fostering a supportive and enriching learning environment.

 Please take a moment to review the following guidelines to ensure a smooth and collaborative contribution process.